Just so you know, you can’t make a plane costume without making one for each kid. Thankfully, I only have 2 kids. 😉

 The wheels are made from felt, I used the failed cardboard/craft stick model from Dusty as a template.
 The wheels hang from the fuselage when the plane is “flying” and won’t break when the costume is set down on the ground.

-I printed the #5 decal from PicMonkey and then colored it red (I don’t have a color printer).
+I printed the #5 decal from PicMonkey and then colored it red.
+You could also cut it out of vinyl using a Cricut machine.

 Again for more details on the suspenders, wings, tail end and “painting” process check out my Dusty Planes Costume post.